vdclab/vdclab-wiki/tools/pathways/GENIES.md

 {.links-list}

 ## Notes from Users
-- take a matrixes of data as an entry.
+- Take a matrixes of data as an entry.
-- clickable and downloadable results.
+- Clickable and downloadable results.

 > Not updated since 2012, but linked to the update KEGG database {.is-warning}

 ## Ease of use
-- two modes: simple and complex.
+- Two modes: simple and complex.
-- not very obvious tool.
+- Not very obvious tool.
-- requiered some training to be used.
+- Requiered some training to be used.
-- not easy to go through the results.
+- Not easy to go through the results.

 ## Help